 This is not to say that higher risk investments such as shares are to be avoided, but merely that planning based on straight-line projections is far too simplistic.
 The effects of volatility and uncertainty are felt even more acutely when drawing down investments during retirement.
 It is far harder to recover from a stockmarket dip that occurs early on in retirement than from one that occurs during one's working life.
 Sound planning must take into account such risks.

 A: Your lifetime contingency represents expenditure that it's impossible to foresee now with accuracy.
 Because it's unforeseen, it's a matter of judgement as to how much you should estimate.
-We recommend consulting a qualified financial advisor to assist in making this kind of judgement.
-It may be possible and beneficial to take out insurance policies against certain contingencies, to help reduce the estimated size of your lifetime contingency.
+We recommend consulting an independent financial advisor to assist in making this kind of judgement.
+It may be possible and beneficial to take out insurance policies against certain contingencies, to help reduce the necessary size of your lifetime contingency.

 A: Yes.
 If you don't want to use EvolveMyRetirement® anymore and would like everything that you've entered to be deleted, you canrequest thisand we'll delete your account.
 Please bear in mind that if you later decide to sign up again, you'll have to re-enter everything from scratch.